Water Molecule Chemical Structure

 Hard and Soft Water Solution

-The universal solvent water categories into two types, hard and soft, according to dissolved mineral content, some of these minerals are beneficial for our health.
+The universal solvent water categorized into two types, hard and soft, according to dissolved mineral content, some of these minerals are beneficial for our health.
 The hard H2O solution contains common calcium and magnesium salt that produces insoluble precipitates with shop material.
 Calcium and sodium bicarbonate makes the solution temporarily hard.
 When the solutions contain soluble sulfates of calcium or magnesium which are not precipitated by boiling are called permanent hard water.

 On boiling, the temporary hardness of the water solution can remove but not the permanent hardness of the salt solution.
 Therefore, in learning chemistry, hard solutions are made soft by passing it through beds of insoluble aluminum sodium silicates or ion exchange resin (zeolites).
 The useful regent likes EDTA or ethylene diamine tetra-acetic acid or Calgon (sodium hexametaphosphate) are used in removing the hardness (magnesium, potassium, calcium salt) from the water solution or softener system.